PeterCamilleri/mysh/README.md

 somewhat modeled after (well if I'm honest, more like inspired by) that of the famous bash shell.
 On startup:

+1. Option values are initialized to their initial, default values.
-1. Process pre-boot options.
-Some command line options are processed early.
+2. Process pre-boot command line options: Some command line options are processed early.
+These are --help, -h, -?, --init, -i, --no-init, and -ni.
-These are --help, -h, -?, --init, -i, --no-init, -ni, and --quit.
-See above for details on these.
+See Usage above for details on these.
-2. Try to load and execute the mysh init file.
+3. Try to load and execute the mysh init file.
 There are two possible files for this role.
 They are the ~/mysh_init.mysh and ~/mysh_init.rb files.
 If both files should be present, the .mysh file is processed and the .rb is ignored.
 NOTE: If an init file should be specified with the --init (-i) option, or disabled with the --no-init (-ni) option, this step is skipped.
-3. The rest of the command line options are processed at this time.
-Again, see above for details.
+4. The rest of the command line options are processed at this time.
+Again, see Usage above for details.

 It should be noted that in the event of a conflict in settings during the boot process, the last command/option encountered shall prevail.
 For example if the